Last updated on February 20, 2025

 Proxy When Possible

 Proxying in Magic is the act of representing a card with something that’s not an official game piece.
-Proxies can be anything from an index card with rules text written on it to a professionally done replica of the actual card.
+Proxies can be anything from an index card with rules text written on it to a professionally-made replica of the actual card.
 Either way, if it fits in a sleeve without giving itself away, it’s a viable proxy.

 Playtest Before Buying